-- The Primary Road Network between IECs. - Other SRN access routes. - Tactical and agreed diversion routes for the SRN. - Roads performing ring road or bypass functions or IECs. - Roads that connect ports, airports, Enterprise Zones and growth locations, universities and key freight hubs with other IECs.
+- The Primary Road Network between Important Economic Centres. - Other SRN access routes. - Tactical and agreed diversion routes for the SRN. - Roads performing ring road or bypass functions of IECs. - Roads that connect ports, airports, Enterprise Zones and growth locations, universities and key freight hubs with other IECs.